How to Visit The Coral Bay Shark Sanctuary

 Tips for Visiting with Kids

-- It can get quite warm on this walk, so try (with tides aligning) to visit early in the day and beat the heat!
+• It can get quite warm on this walk, so try (with tides aligning) visit early in the day to beat the heat!

 Overall

 Visiting the Coral Bay Shark Sanctuary is only one of the many things to do in Coral Bay.
 If you’re staying in Coral Bay for more than a week, you can definitely do this walk a few times.
+Although if you’re walking with young kids, once might be enough!
 Even if you don’t always see the reef sharks, it’s a beautiful coastline to explore!